nvellon/hal/README.md

 Usage
 -----

-Gohal gives a way to translate structs/objects/entities/resources into HAL format, which can be easily translated into Json or Xml.
+Gohal gives a way to translate structs into HAL format, which can be easily translated into Json or Xml.

 It provides the interface Mapper which, when implemented by a struct, returns Json/Xml Marshaler-friendly structure: